 1. Nonpayment of Rent

-In Michigan, rent is considered late the day immediately after its due date.
-Landlords can begin the eviction process for nonpayment of rent by serving a 7-day notice to quit.
+In the state of Michigan, rent is considered late the day immediately after its due date.
+A landlord can begin the eviction process for nonpayment of rent by serving a [7-day notice] to quit or pay rent (also referred to as a demand for possession).
+A written notice to quit or demand for possession must be either followed through to eviction or be remedied by the resident when they pay the amount of rent that is overdue.

 2. No Lease or End of Lease